-How to become a pro at talent scouting?
+How to become a great talent scout?

 Effective HR managers are deeply invested when it comes to building a framework to meet future demands.
 They are constantly scouting for prospects who have displayed potential, aren’t scared of taking calculated risks, and know that sometimes the best talents can be found in the most unlikely of places.

-Tips for becoming a pro at talent scouting
+Tips for becoming a great talent scout

 Tip #1: Scout for the future

 "A good hockey player skates to where the puck is.
 A great hockey player skates to where the puck is going to be.” - Wayne Gretzkey.

 Scouting talent for your organization has to be a forward-looking activity.
 In all fairness, finding a great candidate is not an easy task, and therefore, you need to start looking for them in advance.

 It’s similar to how managers of great sporting teams do it - looking at the future to build a pool of talent from your existing bench strength.
 In a similar vein, you need to start proactively scouting for the talent needed to support your functions in the days to come.